shards-of-blue/terraform-library/README.md

-## Library of infrastructure deployment routines
+### Library of infrastructure deployment routines

 There are components in several categories:

-  - CI/CD deployment setup helpers: build.sh & setup.sh
+  * CI/CD deployment setup helpers: build.sh & setup.sh
-    These shell scripts are designed to work in conjunction with pipeline configuraitions
+    These shell scripts are designed to work in conjunction with pipeline configurations

-  - folder 'tf': modular terraform code to be called from deployment roots
+  * folder 'tf': modular terraform code to be called from deployment roots

     - tf/modules: generic terraform code free of implicit assumptions on the calling context.
       All data needed by a module is passed in thru terraform input parameters.